RinHizakura/kmemsnoop/README.md

 ```

 If you want to watch the object under `struct task_struct`, for example, the
-`&task->on_rq` of task pid 1:
+`&task->on_rq` of task pid 1.

 ```
 $ sudo kmemsnoop --pid-task 1 rw4 on_rq
 ```

-If you want to watch the object point by a pointer under `task_struct` instead,
+If you want to watch the object point by a pointer under `task_struct`(not the
-for example, the `task->parent` of task pid 1:
+pointer itself), for example, the `task->parent` of task pid 1.

 ```
 $ sudo kmemsnoop --pid-task 1 rw8 *parent
 ```

-If you want to watch the field inside the struct in `task_struct`.
-For example
+If you want to watch the field inside the struct in `task_struct`, for example,
 `&task->se.nr_migrations`.

 ```